 - Lifespan: 5 years

-The Zebra danio (aka Zebrafish) is a really sensible choice for novice fish keepers.
+The Zebra danio (aka Zebrafish) is a really sensible choice for a community tank.
 Their signature striping adds a bit of whimsy to your aquarium.
 Plus, they’re incredibly easy to take care of.

-Zebras are versatile and robust, and they can thrive within a rather wide range of temperatures.
-While they mostly inhabit the upper portions of an aquarium, don’t be surprised to see Zebra danios exploring the furthest reaches of their habitat.
-Be sure to include some plants in a Zebra’s aquarium, as this will more closely resemble their natural surroundings.
+Zebra danios are versatile and robust, and they can thrive within a rather wide range of temperatures.
+While they mostly inhabit the upper portions of an aquarium, don’t be surprised to see Zebra danios exploring all over the entire tank.
+Be sure to include some plants in a Zebra danio aquarium, as this will more closely resemble their natural surroundings.

-These small fish are lively and active.
-They are a schooling fish, meaning you should buy a minimum of 5 at a time.
-Your school of Zebra danios may exhibit some posturing as they establish their social hierarchy.
+These small fish are very lively and are not shy fish.
+Zebra Danios are a schooling fish, meaning you should buy a minimum of 5 at a time.
+While they are schooling fish, your Zebra Danios may exhibit some posturing as they establish their social hierarchy.
 Generally, though, they won’t resort to fighting with each other over it.

-Danios like to eat lots of things, so keep them happy with a variety of foods.
-Supplement flake and pellet food with live and frozen treats.
+Zebra danios like to eat lots of things, so keep them happy with a variety of foods.
+Supplement flake and pellet food with live and frozen treats when feeding Zebra Danios.

 Since Zebra danios are so friendly, they’re compatible with a number of other freshwater pets.
 The following fish don’t just have personalities that are aligned with that of the Zebra danios.
 They also require similar environmental conditions.